iannicholas/Ian-Nicholas/README.md

   [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Descritpion
-  Updated professional profile page.
-Features projects and homework.
+  This is my professional portfolio.
+Features some of my best projects to date.
+All projects are live.

   ## Table Of Contents
   [Screen Shots](#screenshots)